Pulwama man on a mission to save lives, donates blood 174 times so far

 For many years, he didn’t donate blood and when his daughter got ill and required blood, none came forward to help.
 “I later gave three pints of blood in three months to my daughter but she couldn’t survive.
 Since then, I decided to donate blood,” he said.

-Gamgeen is a employee in education department in cultural section besides a poet and has a family of three including two sons and a wife.
+Gamgeen is an employee in the education department’s cultural section besides a poet and has a family of three including two sons and a wife.

-“The lone purpose of donating blood is please Allah and help the needy people,” he said adding that besides a blood donor he is chairman of social workers group which has around 900 members and they provide relief during natural calamities and donate blood.
+“The sole purpose of donating blood is to please Allah and help the needy people,” he said, adding that besides a blood donor he is chairman of a social workers group which has around 900 members and they provide relief during natural calamities and donate blood.

 He said that usually people donate blood four times in a year but he has donated seven times in a year since 1997.
 On 14 June, which is observed as World Donor’s Day, he donated 174th pint of blood at district hospital Pulwama.